OpenEvalProject/evals/manuscripts/elife-84820/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01y1kjr75 Nankai University School of Medicine Tianjin China
+1. Nankai University School of Medicine Tianjin China ([ROR:01y1kjr75](https://ror.org/01y1kjr75))
-2. https://ror.org/01y1kjr75 The Key Laboratory of Bioactive Materials, Ministry of Education, Nankai University, the College of Life Sciences Tianjin China
+2. The Key Laboratory of Bioactive Materials, Ministry of Education, Nankai University, the College of Life Sciences Tianjin China ([ROR:01y1kjr75](https://ror.org/01y1kjr75))
-3. https://ror.org/04gw3ra78 National Key Laboratory of Kidney Diseases, Chinese PLA General Hospital Beijing China
+3. National Key Laboratory of Kidney Diseases, Chinese PLA General Hospital Beijing China ([ROR:04gw3ra78](https://ror.org/04gw3ra78))
 4. Jiangxi Engineering Research Center for Stem Cell, Shangrao Jiangxi China
-5. https://ror.org/02khfyc93 Tianjin Key Laboratory of Engineering Technologies for Cell Pharmaceutical, National Engineering Research Center of Cell Products, AmCellGene Co., Ltd Tianjin China
+5. Tianjin Key Laboratory of Engineering Technologies for Cell Pharmaceutical, National Engineering Research Center of Cell Products, AmCellGene Co., Ltd Tianjin China ([ROR:02khfyc93](https://ror.org/02khfyc93))
 6. Beijing Engineering Laboratory of Perinatal Stem Cells, Beijing Institute of Health and Stem Cells, Health & Biotech Co Beijing China
-7. https://ror.org/02ke5vh78 Tianjin Key Laboratory of Human Development and Reproductive Regulation, Tianjin Central Hospital of Gynecology Obstetrics, Nankai University Affiliated Hospital of Obstetrics and Gynecology Tianjin China
+7. Tianjin Key Laboratory of Human Development and Reproductive Regulation, Tianjin Central Hospital of Gynecology Obstetrics, Nankai University Affiliated Hospital of Obstetrics and Gynecology Tianjin China ([ROR:02ke5vh78](https://ror.org/02ke5vh78))

 † Corresponding author

 ## Abstract

 Nitric oxide (NO), as a gaseous therapeutic agent, shows great potential for the treatment of many kinds of diseases.
 Although various NO delivery systems have emerged, the immunogenicity and long-term toxicity of artificial carriers hinder the potential clinical translation of these gas therapeutics.
 Mesenchymal stem cells (MSCs), with the capacities of self-renewal, differentiation, and low immunogenicity, have been used as living carriers.
 However, MSCs as gaseous signaling molecule (GSM) carriers have not been reported.
-In this study, human MSCs were genetically modified to produce mutant β-galactosidase (β-GAL H363A ).
+In this study, human MSCs were genetically modified to produce mutant β-galactosidase (β-GALH363A).
 Furthermore, a new NO prodrug, 6-methyl-galactose-benzyl-oxy NONOate (MGP), was designed.
-MGP can enter cells and selectively trigger NO release from genetically engineered MSCs (eMSCs) in the presence of β-GAL H363A .
+MGP can enter cells and selectively trigger NO release from genetically engineered MSCs (eMSCs) in the presence of β-GALH363A.
 Moreover, our results revealed that eMSCs can release NO when MGP is systemically administered in a mouse model of acute kidney injury (AKI), which can achieve NO release in a precise spatiotemporal manner and augment the therapeutic efficiency of MSCs.
 This eMSC and NO prodrug system provides a unique and tunable platform for GSM delivery and holds promise for regenerative therapy by enhancing the therapeutic efficiency of stem cells.

 ## Introduction